darklordabc/Legends-of-Dota-Redux/README.md

   - **srcds.exe** ([Download the SRCDS for your OS here](https://forums.alliedmods.net/showthread.php?p=2110203))
   - **bin/** (Simply copy your `Steam/steamapps/common/dota 2 beta/bin` folder in)
   - **dota/** (Simply copy your `Steam/steamapps/common/dota 2 beta/dota` folder in)
+  - **dota/addons/lod** (Download the latest release from the [releases section](https://github.com/ash47/LegendsOfDota/releases) above, if you clone or fork the repo, you need to run `stage.bat` which will compile the binaries, and place them into lod_s1_bin, the newer releases also contain the sourcemod plugins)
   - **dota/addons/metamod** ([The latest snapshot in the 1.11 dev branch, or the newest dev branch that exists](https://www.sourcemm.net/snapshots))
   - **dota/addons/d2fixups** ([Download from the first post here](https://forums.alliedmods.net/showthread.php?t=209965))
   - **dota/addons/sourcemod** ([Download the latest snapshot in the 1.8 dev branch, or the newest dev branch that exists](http://www.sourcemod.net/snapshots.php))
   - **dota/addons/sourcemod/plugins/ffa.smx** (This can be found in sourcemod/plugins folder of the LegendsOfDota repo, you might want to delete / disable all the other plugins that ship with sourcemod, since they aren't needed, this can be done by simply moving them into the `disabled` folder)
   - **dota/addons/sourcemod/plugins/clear_playerid.smx** (This is needed only if you want the extra dev commands below, no harm in adding it though)
-  - **dota/addons/lod** (Download the latest release from the releases section above, if you clone the repo, you need to run `stage.bat` which will compile the binaries, and place them into lod_s1_bin)
   - **dota/maps/dota.bsp** (You need to grab the dota_fixed.bsp in the maps directory from this repo [here](https://github.com/ash47/LegendsOfDota/tree/master/maps), rename it to dota.bsp and replace the existing one.
 The map is the same, only patched to work with custom games on source1.
 Note: You only need to do this on servers, NOT clients.)
  - The following goes into a batch file, place this batch file into the same folder as srcds, call it `server.bat`